Meet our advisory groups

 Founder, Transforming Lives

-Catriona Marshall has enjoyed a career in Retail and is now the owner of an independent retailer, Running Bear.
+Catriona has enjoyed a career in Retail and is now the owner of an independent retailer, Running Bear.
 She’s an ardent supporter of charities and the founder of her own charity, Transforming Lives.
 She also invests her time in supporting fledging businesses in different consumer markets.
-Catriona was formerly Chief Executive of Hobbycraft, the UK’s leading retailer for arts and crafts, where she led the transformation from a business in its infancy to a customer-led and dynamic, multi-channel organisation over a six year period.
-She started her career in personal finance at Midland Bank before moving to Mars Confectionery and then Kraft Foods (now Mondelez).
-From this foundation she moved into Retail, joining Asda in the mid-nineties in the midst of their turnaround.
-With Asda, her career fast-tracked through a number of functions over seven years leading to an operating board position responsible for private label for UK and Germany.
-From Asda, she moved to Pets at Home as Commercial director, supporting the rapid growth of the business over 8 years and two private equity sale processes to Bridgepoint and then KKR.
+Catriona was formerly Chief Executive of Hobbycraft, the UK’s leading retailer for arts and crafts, having also worked for the likes of Midland Bank, Mars Confectionery, Kraft Foods (now Mondelez), Asda and Pets at Home as Commercial Director.

 Our Payments Advisory Group is made up of members of the payments, technology and financial services communities, helping Pennies respond to trends and changes in consumer payments and unlock more technology for good.